-Loans and payment plans are available for these courses, as well as Military Tuition Assistance, Federal funding (WIA and TAA), and tax credits.
+Loans and payment plans are available for these courses, as well as Military Tuition Assistance, Federal funding

+(WIOA and TAA), and tax credits.
 See the website for details.

+ProTrain

-3. ProTrain.
-Courses can be accessed at www.theknowledgebase.org/ESCC/.
+Courses can be accessed at https://protrain.theknowledgebase.org/.

 Train for a new career with a focus on green, clean-tech, and sustainable business practices.
 A major shift to renewable energy and energy efficiency is expected to produce at millions of new jobs and environmentally friendly "green jobs" over the next three decades.
 Courses are available in: